Sajan-Mahla/100DaysOfSwift-HWS/Readme.md

 ---

 ## 🔜 Upcoming Plans
-- 🚀 Build 1 polished app every Sunday (52 Total)
+- 🚀 Build atleast 1 polished app every week (52 Total)
 - 🧠 DSA & Interview Prep for Apple-level mastery
 - 🔁 Dual mastery of UIKit & SwiftUI (No compromises)
-- 🎯 Goal: Crack Apple or equivalent by Feb 2026
+- 🎯 Goal: Crack Apple by Feb 2026
 - 🎁 Ultimate Dream: Apple offer on June 16, 2026 — Mom’s birthday

 ---

-## 🌟 Day 30 Reflection
+## 🌟 Day 31 Reflection
 > “Nobody believed we’d make it.
 That’s why we will.”
-Day 30 is not an end.
+Day 31 is not an end.
 It’s a checkpoint.
 The real grind?
 It starts every single morning.